History of the Quakers: Persecution and acceptance in the New World

 In 1657 some Quakers were able to find refuge to practice in Providence Plantations established by Roger Williams.
 Other Quakers faced persecution in Puritan Massachusetts.
 In 1656 Mary Fisher and Ann Austin began preaching in Boston.
 They were considered heretics because of their insistence on individual obedience to the Inner Light.
 They were imprisoned and banished by the Massachusetts Bay Colony.
 Their books were burned, and most of their property was confiscated.
 They were imprisoned under terrible conditions, then deported.

 Some Quakers in New England were only imprisoned or banished.
 A few were also whipped or branded.
-Christopher Holder, for example, had his ear cut off.
+Christopher Holder and John Copeland for example, had their ears cut off.
 A few were executed by the Puritan leaders, usually for ignoring and defying orders of banishment.
 Mary Dyer was thus executed in 1660.
 Three other martyrs to the Quaker faith in Massachusetts were William Robinson, Marmaduke Stephenson, and William Leddra.
 These events are described by Edward Burrough in A Declaration of the Sad and Great Persecution and Martyrdom of the People of God, called Quakers, in New-England, for the Worshipping of God (1661).
 Around 1667, the English Quaker preachers Alice and Thomas Curwen, who had been busy in Rhode Island and New Jersey, were imprisoned in Boston under Massachusetts law and publicly flogged.

 In 1657 a group of Quakers from England landed in New Amsterdam.
 One of them, Robert Hodgson, preached to large crowds of people.
 He was arrested, imprisoned, and flogged.
 Governor Peter Stuyvesant issued a harsh ordinance, punishable by fine and imprisonment, against anyone found guilty of harboring Quakers.
 Some sympathetic Dutch colonists were able to get him released.
 Almost immediately after the edict was released, Edward Hart, the town clerk in what is now Flushing, New York, gathered his fellow citizens on Dec.
 27, 1657 and wrote a petition to Stuyvesant, called the Flushing Remonstrance, citing the Flushing town charter of 1645, which promised liberty of conscience.
 Stuyvesant arrested Hart and the other official who presented the document to him, and he jailed two other magistrates who had signed the petition, and also forced the other signatories to recant.
 But Quakers continued to meet in Flushing.
 Stuyvesant arrested a farmer, John Bowne, in 1662 for holding illegal meetings in his home and banished him from the colony; Bowne immediately went to Amsterdam to plead for the Quakers.
 Though the Dutch West India Company called Quakerism an "abominable religion", it nevertheless overruled Stuyvesant in 1663 and ordered him to "allow everyone to have his own belief".